 When producing summary (SUM or SUMDUMP) dumps, dump routines use the addressing mode at the time of the error to determine whether the addresses in registers are 24-bit or 31-bit values.
 If a program is running in 31-bit addressing mode when an error occurs, the system treats addresses as 31-bit values.
 If a program is running in 24-bit addressing mode, the system treats them as 24-bit values.
-If a program has 31-bit addresses in some registers and changes to 24-bit addresses to be 24-bit values.
+If a program has 31-bit addresses in some registers and changes to 24-bit addressing mode just before an error occurs, the dump routines consider the addresses to be 24-bit values.
 As a result, dumps at times might include the contents of incorrect storage locations.